HalfCodedPrince/hot_cold_rain/README.md

 - **Day of the Green Skies/Mutation Day/Green day content is mostly in** - see snapshots/special and snapshot/watershed_moments, along with the /biota folder
 - **Test map references** - canon/notes/maps/map_reference.yaml
 timeline.csv is canon; timeline.txt is mirror
+- **Project restructuring ongoing** - yet another one, may Oboe save our souls.
+It should make things more readable by LLM and save a shred of my sanity too.
+- **Script cleaunp ongoing** - un-blackbox them, because sometimes I need a fix and asking LLM to do it is a pain; regex, open your arms, for here I come.

 ## Quickstart